nodejs/TSC/Moderation-Policy.md

 ### Consideration of Intent

-Before Moderating a Post, Collaborator's should carefully consider the possible intent of the author.
+Before Moderating a Post, Collaborators should carefully consider the possible intent of the author.
 It may be that the author has simply made an error or is not familiar with the Code of Conduct; or it may be that cultural differences exist or that the author is unaware that certain content is considered inappropriate.
 Unless the offense or the intent to disrupt, annoy or harass is obvious, an author should be given the benefit of the doubt and be given an opportunity to correct any mistake that may have been made.

 ### Privacy of the nodejs/moderation Repository